-In the future, we also aim to complete a fundraising exercise, most likely a Cake Sale in school, as, which as well as being a successful fundraising mechanism, will also act as good publicity.
+In the future, we also aim to complete a fundraising exercise, most likely a Cake Sale in school, which as well as being a successful fundraising mechanism, will also act as good publicity.
 Last year, CanSat (under the guises of Team Colossus and Team Impulse) organised a cake sale, raising just under £300, showing the potential success of such an event.